AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Model Architecture and Training Details

 A permutation-invariant pooling operation is applied to obtain a graph-level representation

 which serves as a graph-level embedding capturing the global circuit topology.
 This embedding is followed by a two-layer multilayer perceptron to predict one of 15 circuit categories.

-The classifier is trained for 100 epochs using the Adam optimizer with learning rate \(5\times10^{-4}\) and weight decay \(10^{-3}\), with cross-entropy loss and label smoothing of 0.1.
+The classifier is trained for 100 epochs using the Adam optimizer with learning rate \(1\times10^{-4}\) and weight decay \(10^{-3}\), with dataset ratio weighted cross-entropy loss handling rare class dataset.
 A cosine annealing learning-rate schedule and gradient clipping with maximum norm 1.0 are applied to stabilize training.
-The model is trained on an NVIDIA RTX 5880 GPU for 1.86 hours, achieving a Top-1 accuracy of 99.91\% on the validation set, with an average inference latency of 2.02 ms per sample.
+The model is trained on an NVIDIA RTX 5880 GPU for 1.86 hours, achieving a Top-1 accuracy of 98.61\% on the training set and 91.33\% on validation set, with an average inference latency of 2.02 ms per sample.